Professor James Boardman

 - EH16 4UU

-Professor Boardman’s goal is to develop and evaluate neuroprotective strategies for fetuses and neonates at risk of brain injury and poor neurodevelopmental outcome.
+Professor Boardman’s goal is to develop and evaluate neuroprotective strategies for babies who are at risk of brain injury and poor neurodevelopmental outcomes.
 He researches the role of neonatal quantitative MR imaging to investigate causal pathways to brain injury, the factors that confer risk or resilience to injury after perinatal adversity, and the relationship between quantitative MR features and long-term functional outcome.
 He is scientific director of the Jennifer Brown Research Laboratory at the University of Edinburgh / MRC Centre for Reproductive Health and holds a UKRI MRC programme grant.